 Joha's favorite late afternoon activity was to sit in the coffee house and drink coffee.
-One day Joha went to his favorite café where he took off his jacket, placed it on the back of a chair at his favorite table, and then sat down and ordered a coffee.
-While he was waiting for his order, he decided to get up and go to the washroom to wash his hands.
+One day Joha went to his favorite café.
+He took off his jacket, placed it on the back of a chair at his favorite table, and then sat down and ordered a coffee.
+While he was waiting for his coffee, he decided to get up and go to the washroom to wash his hands.
 Joha had many friends in town and a couple of them were sitting in this café on that day.
-They were cousins known as Big David and Little David, though neither was taller than the other.
-Big David got this name because he was jolly and rather wide and Little David got his name because he was thin and anxious.
-The Davids waved to Joha on his way to the washroom and exchanged greetings.
+They were cousins known as Big David and Little David.
+Both were about the same height, but Big David was rather wide and Little David was very thin.
+The Davids waved to Joha on his way to the washroom.
 1 Don't Mess with Joha